DRAGNLabs/301r_retnet/README.md

 ## Citations

-Our paper is waiting to be published and our full citation will be given soon.
+Our paper is awaiting publication and our full citation will be given soon.
 Our current citations can be found on the citation section on our paper [Are You Using Retentive Networks?](./301R_Retnet_Paper.pdf).